zhengyaogu/video_prediction/README.md

+# Advanced Video Masking: Integrating SpatioTemporal Models with Mask R-CNN

+## Abstract

+We present a novel approach for generating a semantic segmentation mask for the 22nd frame of a video sequence, given the first 11 frames.
+Our method integrates state-of-the-art models, SimVP and ConvLSTM, for Video Frame Prediction (VFP), and Mask R-CNN for Semantic Segmentation Mask (SSM).
+We trained the models separately, explored various combinations, and implemented different data augmentation techniques.
+By combining SimVP with Mask R-CNN and using blur and frameskip data augmentation, we achieved an Intersection over Union (IOU) score of 0.1123 on the validation dataset.

-# Part - 1 (Video Frame Prediction) - SimVP: Video Prediction using a Spatio-temporal Model
+## Part - 1 (Video Frame Prediction) - SimVP: Video Prediction using a Spatio-temporal Model

 This repository contains the implementation of a video prediction model called SimVP.
 The model is trained on a custom dataset and can predict the future frames of a video given an initial sequence of frames.